 Hurricane Visualizations (more info) This site from NOAA's Geophysical Fluid Dynamics Laboratory presents descriptions, 3-D images and animations of some noteworthy hurricanes in recent history, including Andrew, Opal and Fran.
 The gallery also includes hurricane models under increased atmospheric CO2 conditions.
 The visualizations are offered as examples of various visualization techniques and how they might be used to convey complex results as understandable images.

-The Nameless Hurricane (more info) This audio clip reports on a rare hurricane in the South Atlantic that crashed into the coast of Brazil.
+The Nameless Hurricane ( This site may be offline. ) This audio clip reports on a rare hurricane in the South Atlantic that crashed into the coast of Brazil.
 Weather satellites have been circling Earth for more than 40 years and during that time they have never before spotted hurricanes in the south Atlantic.
 It was thought that vertical wind shears in the South Atlantic are too strong for hurricanes.
 People in Brazil were not even sure that it was a hurricane until information from several satellites confirmed it.
 This site is enhanced by an audio version of the text, photographs, a map, and a remotely sensed image.

 Hurricanes: Science and Society (more info) The Hurricanes: Science and Society website (HSS) is one of the most comprehensive Internet resources on hurricanes.
 The HSS website and its associated educational resources provide information on the science of hurricanes, methods of observing hurricanes, modeling and forecasting of hurricanes, how hurricanes impact society, and how people and communities can prepare for and mitigate the impacts of hurricanes.
 In addition to in-depth science content, the HSS website contains interactives and educational resources that provide a wealth of information for educators, students, and stakeholders.
 An Interactive Hurricane History Timeline contains summaries and images of significant storms throughout history, from the Hakata Bay Typhoon in 1281 to present-day tropical cyclones.
 A Basic Science section provides foundational science on key concepts in meteorology and oceanography that are important for understanding hurricanes.
 Lastly, a Teacher Resources section contains classroom activities developed by K-12 educators along with a list of select classroom resources.
 PowerPoint presentations for classroom use are also available.